duckdb/duckdb-web/_posts/2021-07-21-external-sorting.md

 Not surprisingly, all systems perform better on sorted data, sometimes by a large margin, indicating some kind of optimization regarding sortedness.
 DuckDB does not keep track of sortedness, but still has a very small difference than between sorted and unsorted data.

+TODO why is it problematic to track sortedness

 This is due to a better memory access pattern during sorting: When the data is already sorted the access pattern is mostly sequential.

 Another interesting result is that DuckDB sorts data faster than some of the other systems can read already sorted data.